This is not just about going paperless. It is about rewiring who holds power in the digital economy. Below is a tour of the key building blocks.

 2. ONDC: Democratization of E-Commerce

-ONDC open digital commerce network
+ONDC open commerce

 ONDC separates buyers, sellers and logistics from any single platform — like a protocol for commerce.

 The Open Network for Digital Commerce (ONDC) tries to do for e-commerce what UPI did for payments.
-Today, a few marketplaces decide who gets visibility, what fees are charged and which sellers survive.
+Today, a few marketplaces decide who gets visibility, what fees are charged and which sellers survive like amazon,flipkart,meesho,myntra.
 ONDC instead defines an open protocol where many buyer apps, seller apps and logistics providers interoperate.
 A small restaurant or kirana store can appear on multiple apps without paying gatekeeping commissions to one dominant platform.

 3. Aadhaar (UIDAI): Democratization of Identity